 The Book Thief is set in Germany during World War II and the time of the Holocaust, where six million Jews were killed died.
 The leader of the Nazi party, Adolf Hitler, rose to national power in 1934 and started enforcing his anti-semitism policies and German aggression, which led to World War II.
 Some of the events that directly affect the story are the invasion of the Soviet Union by Germany in 1941 and the Allied fire-bombings of Munich, Stuttgart, and the fictional town of Molching in 1942 and 1943.

 In the book, one day Liesel hears a Nazi spokesperson speaking about the Nazi regime and Adolf Hitler’s rule.
 The spokesperson mentioned that all Jews and communists will die.
 She then remembered that her father was accused of being a communist and now she can’t find her father.
 She also tried to write to her mother after she learned how to write but none was replied.
 She then concluded that her mother had died.
-And so she blamed Hitler for the death of her father, mother and brother.
+And so she blamed Hitler for the death of her father, mother, and brother.

 The events in the books were either exact replicas of the Holocaust or similar to all the things that happened.
-The Holocaust was majorly a religious against the Jews and to show the Nazi supremacy over others.
-The Book Thief used places, events and people in the book and tried to capture all the events that happened in Germany during the set period of 1939 to 1945.
+The Holocaust was majorly religious against the Jews and to show Nazi supremacy over others.
+The Book Thief used places, events, and people in the book and tried to capture all the events that happened in Germany during the set period of 1939 to 1945.
 Many of the things that were captured in the story were based on true events since the author was inspired to write from the story he heard from his parents.

-So the story was not based on present events or accounts or even modern day conflicts.
+So the story was not based on present events or accounts or even modern-day conflicts.
 Markus Zusak’s parents were both immigrants from different countries of Europe and had witnessed what happened during WWII.
 They told their children stories from what happened in their homeland before they left.
-An example is the story that Markus’ mother told him about a boy who took pity on the marching Jews and gave bread to a particularly weak one.
+An example is a story that Markus’ mother told him about a boy who took pity on the marching Jews and gave bread to a particularly weak one.
 For that action, both of them were whipped by a soldier.